cuiyongbo/hello-world/my_wiki/hashTutorial/closed_hashing_with_bucketing.rst

 When searching for a record, the first step is to hash the key to determine which bucket should contain the record.
 The records in this bucket are then searched.
-If the desired key value is not found and the bucket still has free slots, then the search is complete.
+If the desired key value is not found and the bucket still has free slots, then the search is done.
 If the bucket is full, then it is possible that the desired record is stored in the overflow bucket.
 In this case, the overflow bucket must be searched until the record is found or all records in the overflow bucket have been checked.
 If there are many records in the